ScanNet/ScanNet/Tasks/README.md

 ## Installation
 Training tasks use [Torch7](http://torch.ch/docs/getting-started.html), with torch packages `cudnn`, `cunn`, `hdf5`, `xlua`.

+Train/test data from the ScanNet release should be placed into a `data` folder in the `torch` folder of the respective task, e.g., for 3D Object Classification, unzip the `obj_classification.zip` into `Tasks/ObjectClassification/torch/data`.

 Code to generate the training data from ScanNet data to come soon.

 ## Tasks